deepjavalibrary/djl/example/doc/InferenceTutorial.md

 ![image](img/workFlow.png)

-Inference in Deep Learning is the process of the predicting the output for a given input based on a pre-defined model.
+Inference in Deep Learning is the process of predicting the output for a given input based on a pre-defined model.
-Joule abstracts the whole process from the user.
-It can load the model, and perform inference on the input, and provide output.
-Joule also allows users to provide user-defined inputs.
+Joule abstracts the whole process away from you.
+It can load the model, perform inference on the input, and provide output.
+Joule also allows you to provide user-defined inputs.

-The red block ("Images") in the workflow is the input that Joule expects from the user.
-The green block ("Images bounding box") is the output that the user expects.
-Since Joule does not know what input to expect, and the format of the output that the user prefers, Joule provides the `Translator` interface so that the user can define his/her own input and output.
+The red block ("Images") in the workflow is the input that Joule expects from you.
+The green block ("Images bounding box") is the output that you expect.
+Since Joule does not know what input to expect and what format of output that you prefer, Joule provides the `Translator` interface so you can define your own input and output.

 The `Translator` interface encompasses the two white blocks: Pre-processing and Post-processing.
-The pre-processing component converts the user-defined input objects into an NDList, so that the `Predictor` in Joule can understand the input, and make its prediction.
+The pre-processing component converts the user-defined input objects into an NDList, so that the `Predictor` in Joule can understand the input and make its prediction.
 Similarly, the post-processing block receives an NDList as the output from the `Predictor`.
-The post-processing block allows the user to convert  the output from the `Predictor` to the desired output format.
+The post-processing block allows you to convert the output from the `Predictor` to the desired output format.

 In this tutorial, we are going to provide a step-by-step guide on using the Joule inference module to run inference on an image, based on the MxNet ResNet-50 SSD model for object detection.
-The code for the example can be found in SsdExample.java in the example module.
-Our goal is to be able to run inference on the following image, and verify that Joule is able to detect the cat in this image of a cute dog and cat couple.
+The code for the example can be found in
+    SsdExample.java in the example module.
+The goal is to be able to run inference on the following image, and verify that Joule is able to detect the cat in this image of a cute dog and cat couple.